tieeeeen1994/rails-controller-policies/README.md

 end
 ```

-It is required to use `render` or `redirect_to` within this block **to prevent the controllers from executing the action** when the ability did not exist in the data.
+It is recommended to use `render` or `redirect_to` within this block **to prevent the controllers from executing the action** when the ability did not exist in the data.
 The ability checking is done in a `before_action` callback, hence using `render` or `redirect_to` will stop further controller actions.
 This is a Rails behavior.

 Since storing abilities are very flexible and there are truly infinite ways of doing it, *this gem did not support that feature.* Instead, the developer must define their own ability checking.